hydrobeam/org-rust/crates/org-wasm/README.md

 npm run deploy
 ```

-or alternatively:
+or alternatively, for dev builds:

 ```
 npm run demo
 ```

-for dev builds.

 `/dist` can then be served as is.